lise-yy/jade-injected/README.md

 # jade-injected

-JADE Mixins injected &amp; use blocks
+Mixins for inject child blocks in parent mixin